WHAT WILL THE PROJECT COST?

 WHAT IS THE TIME FRAME FOR THE PROJECT?

-We hope to receive permits by the end of 2019 and break ground by spring 2020, provided that we meet our fundraising goals before then.
+We are in line to receive permits by early 2020 and to solicit bids from contractors during the first quarter of the year.
+We are aiming to break ground by spring 2020, provided that we meet our fundraising goals before then.
 The construction itself will take 9-12 months to complete.

 WHAT WILL THE NEW BEIT MIDRASH BE LIKE?